kuindji/observable/README.md

         // prepend to the list of listeners
         "first": false,

+        // always call this listener before others "alwaysFirst": false,

+        // always call this listener after others "alwaysLast": false,

-        // limit the number triggers for this listener (0 - no limit) "limit": 0,
+        // limit the number of triggers for this listener (0 - no limit) "limit": 0,

         // start triggering listener after given number of triggers